What Is a Data Warehouse?

 - Separation between day-to-day operational systems and analytical systems, for security reasons

-- A standard set of semantics around data, for example: consistency in naming conventions, codes for different types of products, languages, and currencies, and so on
+- A standard set of semantics around data, for example: consistency in naming conventions, codes for different types of products, languages, and currencies

 - How much revenue has each of our product lines brought in per month over the past ten years, broken out by city and state?

 - What is the average transaction size at one of our ATMs, broken out by time of day and total customer assets?